wardley-maps-community/awesome-wardley-maps/README.md

 Blog posts and other interesting examples of Wardley maps.
 Ordered by date, newest first.

+- [Thoughts on 'value' in the Value Chain](https://www.abusedbits.com/2020/07/thoughts-on-value-in-value-chain.html) - It is important to understand the need and outcome.
+It is vital to understand the value desired.
+Jul 17, 2020.
 - [Would you survive the loss of your phone?](https://www.kda.zone/post/would-you-survive-the-loss-of-your-phone) - How to use Wardley mapping to increase resilience using personal security as an example.
 Jun 18, 2020.
 - [Estratégia com Wardley Maps](https://targetteal.com/pt/blog/estrategia-wardley-maps/) - R. Bastos.
 Jun 7, 2020.
 - [Wenn Customizing zur Legacy wird](https://www.innoq.com/de/blog/customizing-zu-legacy/) - Analyse eines ERP-Systems mit Wardley Maps und strategischem Domain-driven Design.
 Jun 2, 2020.